TomMelt/mdb/README.md

 I have recently come across @robertu94's [mpigdb](https://github.com/robertu94/mpigdb).
 It seems to offer similar functionality and it has a closer integration with gdb using gdb's inbuilt `inferior`s to handle multiple processes at the same time (see [gdb manual sec.
 4.9](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Inferiors-Connections-and-Programs.html#Inferiors-Connections-and-Programs) for more info).
-The main difference from my perspective is that I can plot variables across mpi processes using `mdb` and AFAIK
+The main difference from my perspective is that I can plot variables across MPI processes using `mdb` and AFAIK
 `mpigdb` cannot.
 If you like `mdb` you may want to check out `mpigdb` as well.